 "They're really sad, because you don't know if that's the last time you're seeing them in person," he added.
 "And I acknowledged that potential reality.
 But they also understood — they know where my heart is and they know where my intentions are.
 So they didn't want me to go — they still message me every day saying, 'OK, it's time to come home now' — but they know who I am."

-Narrowly avoiding an attack, Praul made his way to Lviv, where he found Домiвка Врятованих Тварин, loosely translated to "Home of Rescued Animals," an animal shelter working to care for both wild and domesticated animals who have been abandoned, orphaned or displaced as a result of the war.Feed him properly.
-Ask your vet what type of food and how much is right for you pet.
-Keeping your pet on a regular, portion controlled diet will help with weight management and prevent weight related health problems.
+Narrowly avoiding an attack, Praul made his way to Lviv, where he found Домiвка Врятованих Тварин, loosely translated to "Home of Rescued Animals," an animal shelter working to care for both wild and domesticated animals who have been abandoned, orphaned or displaced as a result of the war.This is a copycat version of the kind made by Greenies.

 "They have all the dogs that just come from all over the place — there are some days where they just get a huge number of animals just dumped on them, and that's when it's really loud," Praul explained.
 "The dogs that I've been working with almost every day now don't really like that — it's too noisy for them.
 So it's harder to build those bonds of trust."